 What do you do when you see fleas?

 You freak out.
 Flick it off.
-Follow its trace and make sure it’s gone.
+Follow its trail and make sure it’s gone.

 You hunt down to see if there’s more.
 You don’t give it a chance to fester.

-Do the same with your chronic worry.
-Don’t give into it and let it harbour.
+Do the same with your chronic worries.
+Don’t give in to it and let it harbour.

 Make the Worry Disappear by Doing the Work

-One of my favourite quotes of all is by Earl Nightingale.
+One of my favourite quotes of all time is by Earl Nightingale.